 To ensure scalability to future error types, we set the vocabulary capacity such that $N \geq |\Lambda|$.
 Before training, the embeddings of error tokens are initialized by the averaging of related semantics:

 where $\mathcal{W}_{\lambda_{i}}$ is a set of semantically related words derived from the description of error type $\lambda$, and $\mathbf{e}_w$ denotes the pre-trained embedding of token $w \in \mathcal{W}$.
 As an example, the related words of ``table redundancy'' include ``extra'', ``redundant'', and ``unnecessary columns''; the $[\textsc{Err}]_{\varnothing}$ is initialized by averaging the embeddings of ``correct'' and ``SQL''.
-Compared with random initialization, this semantic initialization from Equation~\ref{equation:initialization} provides a more effective starting point for training.
+Compared with random initialization, Equation~\ref{equation:initialization} provides a more effective starting point for training.

-\stitle{\textsc{ErrorLLM} Training Data Synthesis.} Training the error tokens amounts to learning representations that align text-to-SQL errors with the structural question, schema, and SQL context.
+\stitle{\textsc{ErrorLLM} Training Data Synthesis.} Training the error tokens amounts to learning representations that align text-to-SQL errors with the structural representation.
 Inspired by previous studies~\cite{li2024codes,li2025omnisql,qu2025share}, we synthesize the training data of error tokens by the rule-based perturbation operators and the LLM-assisted error injections.

 \textbf{(i) Rule-based perturbation operators.} For each error type $\lambda_i \in \Lambda$, we define a corresponding AST-level perturbation operator $\operatorname{\textsc{Rule}}_{\lambda_i}$ that transforms the ground-truth AST $\tau_{y}$ into an erroneous variant $\tau_{y'}$ specific to the error type $\lambda_{i}$: